-Private Banking will continue to grow, with the increase in the number of customers and with the widening and diversification of its range of products and services with an emphasis on asset management.
+Private Banking should grow, with the increase in the number of customers and with the widening and diversification of its range of products and services with an emphasis on asset management.
 This will allow Banco Finantia to offer customers more investment alternatives and to improve fee income.